upgrade-computer/ovh-dns-updater-v2/README.md

 - delete record if the ipv6 or ipv4 address no longer exists

 The keys delivered should be inserted in the ovh.conf file, next to the script.

-Alternative ways to configure OVH Credentials are as follow :
+Alternative ways to configure OVH Credentials : https://github.com/ovh/python-ovh#configuration

 Other config parameters (domain names etc.) are also setup directly inside the script.
 See explanations in the code.